On the existence of factors intersecting sets of cycles in regular graphs: A first sufficient condition: t/r=1/3

 \thmgeneralisationKMZoddcircuits*

 \begin{proof} Let $T \in \mathcal{T}^t$ be a tree with at most one lonely pendant edge, which exists by Lemma~\ref{obs:adjacent_pendant_edges}.
+Recall from the proof of that lemma that such a tree has no lonely pendant edges for $t$ even and exactly one lonely pendant edge for $t>1$ odd.
 First, we transform $G$ into a new graph $G'$ as follows.
 For every $v \in V(G)$ replace $v$ by a copy $T_v$ of $T-Leaf(T)$ such that (1) every vertex of $T_v$ is of degree 3 and (2) if $e,f \in \partial_G(v)$ belong to the same cycle of $\mathcal{O}$, then $e,f$ remain adjacent in the resulting graph $G'$.
 An example is given in Figure~\ref{fig:Replacement_S_2}.

 Note that (1) is possible since $T$ has exactly $3t$ leaves; (2) is possible since $T$ has at most one lonely pendant edge.
 We obtain a cubic graph $G'$ with vertex-set $\bigcup_{v \in V(G)}V(T_v)$ and edge-set $E(G) \cup \bigcup_{v \in V(G)}E(T_v)$.
 Furthermore, for every $v \in V(G)$, the graph $G'-V(T_v)$ is connected, since $G$ is $2$-connected.
 As a consequence, $G'$ is 2-connected.
 For every $O \in \mathcal{O}$ the subgraph of $G'$ induced by $E(O)$ is an odd cycle in $G'$, which will be denoted by $O'$.
 Let $\mathcal{O}'=\{O'\colon O \in \mathcal{O}\}$.
 By Theorem~\ref{theo:KMZ_odd_circuits}, $G'$ has a perfect matching $M$ such that $e \in M$ and $M \cap E(O') \neq \emptyset$ for every $O' \in \mathcal{O}'$.
 Let $F$ be the subgraph of $G$ induced by the edge-set $M \cap E(G)$.
 By Lemma~\ref{obs:number_of_leafs}, $|\partial_{G'}(V(T_v)) \cap M|=t$ for every $v \in V(G)$ and hence, $F$ is a $t$-factor of $G$.
 Furthermore, $E(O') \cap M$ is a non-empty matching in $G'$ for every $O' \in \mathcal{O}'$ and therefore, $E(O) \cap E(F)$ is a non-empty matching in $G$ for every $O \in \mathcal{O}$ by the construction of $G'$.
 Thus, $F$ has the desired properties. \end{proof}